MWDelaney/ZeroPoint/README.ZeroPoint.md

 │       └── pages.json      # → Shared pages attributes
 ├── .eleventy.js            # → Core Eleventy config file
 ├── netlify.toml            # → Netlify deployment and plugin configuration (optional)
-├── README.md               # → ZeroPoint readme (automatically removed when this template is used)
+├── README.template               # → ZeroPoint readme (automatically removed when this template is used)
-└── README.ZeroPoint        # → Your project's readme (automatically generated when this template is used)
+└── README.md               # → Your project's readme (automatically generated when this template is used)
 ```

 ## Eleventy Configuration